Postgraduate Certificate, Postgraduate Diploma, MRes

 The MRes is designed to equip you for a career in educational research or as preparation for doctoral study (as a 1 + 3 route to PhD).
-You will develop a range of research skills, and will engage closely with current research projects in Education.
+You will develop a range of research skills and will engage closely with current research projects in Education.

 The course will offer you:

-English language requirements
+For more information go to English language requirements